Akuli/mittari/README.md

     The red LEDs begin to turn at about 75%, and there's almost no yellow light when a meter is displaying 100%.

-For some reason, the 100nF caps after the op-amp get charged to 270mV on one channel and 400mV on the other channel when there is no audio coming in.
+For some reason, the 100nF caps get charged to 270mV on one channel and 400mV on the other channel when there is no audio coming in.
-I'm not sure why that happens, but it doesn't really matter as long as these weird voltages aren't enough to turn on the transistors.
+I'm not sure why that happens, but it doesn't matter as long as these weird voltages aren't enough to turn on the transistors.

 With a 1kHz input signal, the 100nF capacitors need to remember the voltage